SuperElastix/SimpleElastix/Documentation/source/Introduction.rst

 Introduction
 ============

 If you are completely new to SimpleElastix, or even medical image registration in general, you might not know where to start or what questions to ask.
-This document will walk you through the basics.
+This section will walk you through the basics.

 Image Registration
 ------------------

 Image registration is the process of transforming images into a common coordinate system so corresponding pixels represent homologous biological points.
-This is a prerequisite for a wide range of medical image analysis tasks and a key algorithmic component for statistical analysis and machine learning in medical image processing.
-For example, registration can be used to obtain an anatomically normalized reference frame in which brain regions of different patients can be compared.
+For example, registration can be used to obtain an anatomically normalized reference frame in which brain regions from different patients can be compared.
 Computer scientists and medical doctors use this information to build computational models of disease processes.

-Many body parts are rutinely registered in clinical practice and even more so in research.
-The outputs are used in many different applications ranging from segmentation of anatomical structures to computer-aided diagnosis, monitoring of disease progression, surgical intervention and treatment planning.
-The surge in availability of scanners, computing power and potential to save time, money and lives makes medical image registration an increasingly relevant field of study.
-In the future, patient-specific computational models may deliver the next paradigm shift in modern diagnosis and treatment methods.
+In the past decade there has been increasing interest in relating information in different medical images spurred by a growing availability of scanners, modalities and computing power.
+Clinical applications include segmentation of anatomical structures, computer-aided diagnosis, monitoring of disease progression, surgical intervention and treatment planning.

-Open access to state-of-the-art methods is essential to reach this goal.
-They all say you should stand on the shoulders of giants, but how do you get up there?
-One option is to use SimpleElastix.
+A significant amount of research has focused on developing the registration algorithms themselves.
+However, less research has focused on accessibility, interoperability and extensibility of these algorithms.
+Scientific source code is typically not published, is difficult to use because it has not been written with other researchers in mind or is lacking documentation.
+This is a problem since image registration is a prerequisite for a wide range of medical image analysis tasks and a key algorithmic component for image-based studies.
+Open source, user-friendly implementations of scientific software make state-of-the-art methods accessible to a wider audience, promote opportunities for scientific advancement, and support the fundamental scientific principle of reproducibility.
+To this end, we have developed the SimpleElastix software package.

 SimpleElastix
 -------------

-SimpleElastix is a fork of SimpleITK that integrates elastix and transformix.
-SimpleITK is a simplified layer built on top of the well-known C++ Insight Segmentation and Registration Toolkit (ITK) that makes it dead simple to call ITK from other languages, e.g. Python, Java and R. Elastix is a medical image registraiton library also based on ITK that consists of a collection of algorithms commonly used to solve medical image registration problems.
-SimpleElastix makes these registration algorithms available in Python, Java, R, Ruby, Octave, Lua, Tcl and C# via the SimpleITK build infrastructure.
+Elastix \cite{Klein2010} is an open source, command-line program for intensity-based registration of medical images that allows the user to quickly configure, test, and compare different registration methods.
+SimpleElastix is an extension of SimpleITK \cite{Lowekamp2013} that allows you to configure and run Elastix entirely in Python, Java, R, Octave, Ruby, Lua, Tcl and C\# on Linux, Mac and Windows.
 The goal is to bring robust registration algorithms to a wider audience and make it easier to use elastix for e.g. Java-based enterprise applications or rapid Python prototyping.

 SimpleElastix takes a fixed and a moving image and bring the two into alignment, obtaining a result image and a transform parameter map.
 The transform parameter map contain all information needed to reproduce a transformation from the moving image to the fixed.
 SimpleTransformix is an accompying program that can take a transform parameter map and apply the transformation to points sets, index and other images, e.g. an original (higher-reslotion) image or label image for atlas-based segmentations.
-It can also write the deformation field and transform jacobian to disk.

 A lot of research has focused on making elastix computationally efficient and easy to use.
 Stochastic sampling (Klein et al. 2007), multi-threading and code optimizations (Shamonin et al 2014) makes registration run fast without sacrificing robustness.
 A simple parameter interface and modular architecture allows you to configure registration components at runtime and easily try out different registration methods.